rettungsrobotik/odm_kafka_bridge/README.md

 from odm_kafka_bridge.bridge import run_bridge
 ```

+## Local testing

-A local Kafka cluster for testing can be spun up using docker compose.
+A Kafka cluster for testing can be spun up on localhost using docker compose.
 Set `kafka.url` in `config.toml` to `localhost:9092` and remove the `kafka.auth` block since it does not require authentication.

 ```bash
 docker compose -f test/docker-compose.yml up
 ```

-### Possible extensions and improvements
+## Possible extensions and improvements

 * Include timestamps in Kafka message headers
 * Relay multiple assets in one go (e.g., DSM and orthophoto and 3D model).